bruno-yamada/study-notes/docs/azure/AZ-104/acloud-guru-notes/az-900-fundamentals.md

 - can be used for access control
 - needs a location for storing its metadata
-- removing the resource group will remove all resources within Azure Resource Manager
+- removing the resource group will remove all resources within

+Azure Resource Manager
 - Resources deployed on Azure use ARM (cli, portal, powershell cmdlets)
 - easy grouping of resources
 - easy tagging for resources (thus easy cost management)

+## Chapter 4 - Compute
+Virtual Machines
+- IaaS, Shares hardware with other VMs
+- Pricing is hourly
+- Good if you need access to the OS, have existing infrastructure on VMs
+- Easily manage and monitor huge amount of VMs through the portal and tools

+Deploying Your First Azure Virtual Machine
+Scale Sets
+App Services
+Azure Container Instances
+Azure Kubernetes Service
+Azure Virtual Desktop
+Functions
+Demo: Azure App Services
+Summary
+AZ-900 Microsoft Azure Fundamentals 2020 - Compute Quiz